RyanBluth/Bandcamp-Greasy/README.md

 4. Navigate to your collection on Bandcamp and watch the magic happen

 ## Note:
-DownloadCollection.js has a rangeStart and a range end variable.
+DownloadCollection.js has a rangeStart and a rangeEnd variable.
 These can be used to download a subset of you collection